elizamaria/react-chunky/README.md

 * The Container Component:
 [lib/data/containers/auth.js](https://github.com/idancali/react-chunky/tree/master/lib/data/containers/auth.js)

 The Presentation Component is implemented as part of the host app.
 A simple, plain React component will do.
-To add connect it to the Container Component, all you need to do is to wrap it with the container.
+To connect it to the Container Component, all you need to do is to wrap it with the container.
+That's all.
 Here's a sample of what that would look like:

 ```javascript
 import React, { Component } from 'react'